AnushkaTyagiKIET/Face-Recognition-with-liveliness-Detection/README.md

 # 💳 Facial Recognition for Secure Transactions

 This project implements a secure transaction system based on facial recognition using deep learning and computer vision techniques.
 It verifies a user's identity through webcam input before allowing a monetary transaction, adding an extra layer of biometric security.
+There could be issues in conventional recognition systems where the access can be taken just by using their photographs.
+Therefore it has an integrated liveness detection.

 ## 🚀 Features